 - Supervision - Give daily supervision.

-- Monitor Employee's Enrollment - Student employees musts be enrolled six credits throughout the Fall/Winter semester
+- Monitor Employee's Enrollment - Student employees must be enrolled in six credits the entire semester the student

 - Breaks/Lunch - Allow students working eight hours in a day an unpaid 30 minute lunch period and

 two paid 15 minute breaks.
 All students working four consecutive hours are entitled